8 Horror Movies Inspired By True Stories

 The Blob (1958)

 Steve McQueen became a star in this classic film about alien goo that grows and grows and swallows a small Pennsylvania town.
-Writer Irving H. Millgate got the idea from a story in the Philadelphia Inquirer: On the night of September 26, 1950, two cops reported a flying saucer approximately six feet in diameter.
-After it landed, they shined their flashlights at it, and it glowed purple.
+Writer Irving H. Millgate got the idea from a story in the Philadelphia Inquirer: On the night of September 26, 1950, two cops reported a flying saucer approximately two metres in diameter.
+After it landed, they shone their flashlights at it, and it glowed purple.
 When one of the men tried to pick it up, it dissolved, leaving him with sticky hands.
 Within a half hour, the rest of the object had dissolved.
 That’s basically how the movie starts (except in real life the alien didn’t eat the town).

 Find out about the most chilling UFO sightings ever recorded.